Workshops & classes

 Contact if interested: hsteinfoto@aol.com

-And lots more to come in the Fall of 2024, including virtual classes at ICP and LACP.
+And lots more to come in the Fall of 2026, including virtual classes at ICP and several planned lectures (in-person at the Vermont Center of Photography on June 17th) and online.
 Stay tuned.
-Have a great year.
+Have a great 2026.